pooravdesai/pooravdesai/README.md

 ## Hi there 👋
 I'm Poorav — a software engineer passionate about building reliable, scalable distributed systems.

-💻 I’ve worked at Oracle Cloud, where I built Java-based services focused on resiliency and failure attribution in cloud-native environment.
+💻 I’ve worked at Oracle Cloud as a Software Engineer for 3 years, where I built Java-based services focused on resiliency and failure attribution in cloud-native environment.
 I also interned at Kaspar Companies, developing an end-to-end Python application that automated credit-application workflows and eliminated 11+ hours of manual work every month.

 🌱 I’m currently building a production-grade DocuChat application that lets you talk to your documents, with the goal of deeply understanding the engineering behind RAG-based chat systems.
 I’m using LangChain, Python, MongoDB, Qdrant vector DB, and more — focusing on clean architecture, readability, performance, and real-world reliability.